internetarchive/openlibrary/docker/README.md

 To access Solr admin:
 http://localhost:8983/solr/admin/

+If you are using Docker Toolbox on Windows, use the Docker Machine IP instead of `localhost`.
+For example, `192.168.99.100:8080`.
+To find the IP address, use the command `docker-machine ip`

 You can customise the host ports by modifying the `-p` publish mapping in the `docker run` command to suit your development environment.